Compositional Neural Textures: Applications

+When users make edits to a specific area of a texture, these changes can be automatically propagated to other similar areas.
+This process is demonstrated in \Cref{fig:edit_prop_main}.

-In \Cref{sec:interface:gaussian_editor}, we describe how our framework can handle image editing at the texton level, with each latent Gaussian aligned with a corresponding texton in the image.
-This technique also enables animating Gaussians using flow fields \cite{Kwatra:2005:TOE,Chen:2011:DTV}, which are then reconstructed as animated textures. \Cref{fig:texture_animation} shows various frames from such dynamic visualizations.
-Please refer to our supplementary video for dynamic experiences and refer to \Cref{sec:appendix:implementation:applications} for further details about the flow fields used in these animations.
+\paragraph{\replace{Flow visualization}{Texture Animation}} \note{ In \Cref{sec:interface:gaussian_editor}, we describe how our framework can handle image editing at the texton level, with each latent Gaussian aligned with a corresponding texton in the image. } Our method enables animating Gaussians using flow fields \cite{Kwatra:2005:TOE}\note{\cite{Chen:2011:DTV}}, which are then reconstructed as animated textures.
+Please see our supplementary video.